What is a content marketing strategy framework and why do I need one?

 Combining content marketing strategy frameworks

-There’s also nothing keeping you from combining best practices from multiple frameworks to come up with an original framework that works best for you.
+There’s also nothing keeping you from combining best practices from multiple content marketing frameworks to come up with an original framework that works best for you.

 Whichever framework (or combination of frameworks) you choose, be sure to let these three main factors guide your thought process: